oddbird/susy/docs/tutorial.rst

 ``$total-cols`` represents the number of columns in our grid, ``$col-width`` is the width of each column, ``$gutter-width`` is the width of space between columns, and ``$side-gutter-width`` is the space on either side of the page.

 These variables can and should be edited to fit any grid you would like to build.
-Font sizes should be set in pixels here, and Susy will make sure they become flexible in the CSS.
 For a fixed grid you can simply change your grid units to px.
 For a fluid grid you can change them to percentages, assuming they all add up to 100% or less.

 But we won't do that now.
 For now we want an elastic grid, and the default one is exactly to our specifications.
 That's lucky.
 Coincidence or fate?
 We'll never know.